 Core Components

 Database — Stores chats, messages, content blocks, workflows, projects, and worktree associations.
-SQLite for local/desktop deployments, Postgres for cloud.
+Postgres for all deployments.

-Streaming Layer — Delivers real-time updates (new messages, tool outputs, workflow state changes) from workers to the frontend.
-Memory-based pub/sub in monolith mode, NATS in distributed mode.
+Streaming Layer — Delivers real-time updates (new messages, tool outputs, workflow state changes) from workers to the frontend via NATS.

 reliant server api— Stateless HTTP + gRPC server.
 Connects to external Temporal, Postgres, and NATS.
 Runs as N replicas behind a load balancer.reliant server worker— Temporal workflow worker.
 Executes activities (LLM calls, tool routing).
 Runs as N replicas for horizontal scaling.reliant server gateway— Manages bidirectional gRPC streams toreliant daemonprocesses.
 Routes tool execution requests from API servers and workers to the correct daemon via NATS.
 Runs as a small number of stateful replicas.